luke-grantham/clutch-geolocator/README.md

 ./setup.sh paste-api-key-here
 ~~~

+You can run `docker ps` to check that two docker containers have been started.

 ## Use
 Given an address, return the US state that contains that address

-Send an HTTP GET request to `localhost:5000/address` and include a header named address whose value is the address you want to lookup
+Send an HTTP GET request to `localhost:5000/address` and include a header named `address` whose value is the address you want to lookup

 Example with curl: